rodrigoaqueiroz/formacao-blockchain-specialist/NFT_Pokemons/README.md

 # Project - NFT Pokemon

-In this challenge we are going to use Solidity to develop our NFT token in the ERC-721 standard, simulating a game of battles between Pokemons.
+In this challenge we usede Solidity to develop our NFT token in the ERC-721 standard, simulating a game of battles between Pokemons.

 ## Goals: